FindHao/gpupunk/readme.md

+gputrigger:

-gputrigger: Callback functions which is used to catch the triggers of CUDA APIs.
+- Callback functions which is used to catch the triggers of CUDA APIs.
 It will be monitered by gpupunk client of drcctprof.

-gpupunk_sanitizer_patch: The instrumentation functions to collect all memory accesses.
+- The instrumentation functions to collect all memory accesses.

+drcctprof:

-drcctprof: drcctprof/src/clients/drcctlib_gpupunk is the main client to hold and analysis memory accesses passed from gputrigger.
+- drcctprof/src/clients/drcctlib_gpupunk is the main client to hold and analysis memory accesses passed from gputrigger.

 ## 1. Install